justincormack/cross-docker/README.md

 ## Architectures

-If your `binfmt-misc` is set up right the following architectures should be supported:
+If your `binfmt_misc` is set up right the following architectures should be supported:

 ```
 aarch64